mikefizzled/Year-3-Functional-Programming/README.md

 # Final Year – Functional Programming - Clojure

 This project was developed as part of a final-year functional programming module.
-It demonstrates three independent Clojure programs, each solving a distinct problem using functional and declarative techniques.
+It demonstrates three independent Clojure programs, each solving a distinct problem using functional techniques.
-All three are orchestrated via a single entry point (`core.clj`).
+All three programs are accessible via a single entry point (`core.clj`).

----

 ## Overview